FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 The main purpose of this recipe is:

-> to describe what `search engine optimisation` is and show how to implement markup with the `Schema.org` vocabulary, and Bioschemas extension, to improve page discovery and visibility by web page indexers.
+> to describe what `search engine optimization` is and show how to implement markup with the [`Schema.org`](http://schema.org) vocabulary, and [`Bioschemas`](https://bioschemas.org) extension, to improve page discovery and visibility by web page indexers.

-There are sub-recipes for embedding search engine optimisation into specific web pages about a specific type or resource:
+There are sub-recipes for embedding search engine optimization into specific web pages about a specific type or resource:
 - [Data catalog](bioschemas-datacatalog)
 - [Dataset](bioschemas-dataset)
-- [Resource specific page](bioschemas-protein) (Gene, Molecular Entity, Protein)
+- [Resource specific page](bioschemas-data-page) (Gene, Molecular Entity, Protein)

 ___